jkfffffffj/Deep-Learning-Specialization/README.md

 ### Reminder
 -------------------
-This repository is strictly for academic use.
-Please use it as a reference only.
+**This repository is strictly for academic use.
+Please use it only as a reference.**

 ### 1. Neural Network and Deep Learning
 * Week 1